Session 1 June19 - 23 Summer Camp

 Water, popsicles, frozen yogurt provided during the day.

 All day campers will need the following each day:

 Proof of Identity (POI) for children.
+(Layman's terms: We just need to see your child's birth certificate.
+If you are a returning camper, we may still have your POI on file.)
 The Code of Virginia section 63.1-196.3 requires all children under the age of 13 when first enrolled in a Virginia school or camp to present proof of identity and age.
 As of January 2017, The Red Barn Farm requires all parents to present their child's original POI on their first day of camp.
 Staff will verify each child's POI and immediately return the document to the child’s family before leaving check-in on the first day of camp.

 Proof of Identity (POI) for parent or guardian.
 The person dropping off AND picking up your child on their first day of camp will need to show their ID.
 Parents/guardians will need to show ID when picking up all campers.
 This is nonnegotiable.
 While we understand this can be an inconvenience for parents, your child's safety is our number one concern.